amitsaha/amitsaha.github.io/content/py-ast-straightplugin-nox.md

 are concerned, they check if a certain condition or conditions are met by the class - in other words these are `checkers`.

+Please note that I am using Python 3.6 for everything.

 ## Core analyser engine

 The core analyser engine uses the [ast](https://docs.python.org/3/library/ast.html) module to create an AST node -